 An alternative to using Story Points at the team level that is interesting to look at especially as Kanban is becoming a first-class citizen of the SAFe world is to use NoEstimates.

-In essence this means not trying to estimate the size of the work just slice work into a size that we can bite on and turn around quickly.
-To get a quick grasp of it think of replacing your classic fibonacci planning poker cards with a set of cards saying 1, TFB (Too Frighteningly Big), NFC (No Faintest Clue).
+In essence, this means not trying to estimate the size of the work just slicing work into a size that we can bite on and turn around quickly.
+To get a quick grasp of it think of replacing your classic Fibonacci planning poker cards with a set of cards saying 1, TFB (Too Frighteningly Big), NFC (No Faintest Clue).
 This approach is rising in popularity among Kanban/ScrumBan practitioners – We’ve been looking at the “Iteration Planning” process for years trying to address some of its wastes/tensions.

 This “No Estimates” inspired approach to story estimation in PI Planning has a couple of benefits:

 - It is faster – which comes in handy during PI Planning.

 - It forces teams to slice into smaller stories which is better.

 - It is naturally easier to baseline/align multiple teams around the same definition.
 (BTW a 1 here would be something like a 3 or 5 in the classic SAFe velocity calculation – a story that takes the team about 3 days to develop and 3 days to test)

 Iteration Planning becomes even easier – Just understand your velocity and how many stories you can fit.
 Minimal time is spent estimating.

 There are a couple of challenges though.
 Forcing the team to split their whole Feature into small 1-size stories including those that are only going to be pulled in later iterations in the PI might be a waste of time.